Zoom Student Guide

 Tips

-• Your instructor may send you a direct link to the session instead.
+• Not all courses will use Zoom through Canvas, and your instructor may send you a direct link to the Zoom session instead.
 You can use this link to join the session.

-• Close down any applications that you don't need before you join the session.
+• Close any applications that you do not need to use before you join the Zoom session.
 Having fewer apps open can give you a better connection during the session.

-• Join the session a few minutes early to test your connection, microphone, and camera.
-Or visit zoom.us/test to test your setup before joining the session
+• Join the Zoom session a few minutes early to test your connection, microphone, and camera.
+You can also visit this Zoom test meeting to test your setup in a meeting that includes just you.

-• If you don’t see the option to rename yourself, your instructor has disabled this feature.
-You can ask to have it enabled.
+• If you do not see the option to rename yourself, your instructor might have disabled this feature.
+You can ask your instructor to enable it.

-What you can do during a lecture depends on your instructor's settings.
-Many of the options are found at the bottom toolbar of the Zoom application.
+What you can do during a Zoom session depends on your instructor's settings.
+Many of the options can be found at the bottom toolbar of the Zoom application; if you do not see an option, try clicking More first.
 The ways you can engage as a participant may include any of the following:

-• Share your microphone audio by clicking the Unmute icon.
+• Share your microphone audio by clicking Audio.

-• Share your webcam video by clicking the Start Video icon.
+• Share your webcam video by clicking Video.

-• Send a message to everyone or to an individual participant by clicking the Chat icon.
+• Compose and send a message to everyone or to an individual by clicking Chat.

-• Give basic reactions or send other non-verbal feedback (e.g., raise your hand, request to slow down, give thumbs-up or applause) by clicking the Reactions icon.
+• Give basic reactions or send other non-verbal feedback (e.g., raise your hand, request to slow down, give thumbs-up or applause) by clicking React.

-• See captions by clicking the Show Captions icon, selecting the speaking language, and clicking Save.
+• See captions by clicking Show captions, selecting the speaking language, and clicking Save.

-• Annotate a shared whiteboard or screen.
-When prompted by your instructor, select an annotation option from the new toolbar that will appear on your screen.
+• Annotate a shared whiteboard or screen by clicking Annotate, if your instructor has enabled it.
+Select an annotation option from the new toolbar that will appear on your screen.

 Tips

-• If you're facing difficulties attending the scheduled session due to internet connectivity or other remote issues, please talk to your instructor beforehand.
-Together, you can find the best way to address these concerns.
+• If you cannot join a scheduled Zoom session due to internet connectivity or other remote issues, please talk to your instructor as soon as you can.
+Together, you can find the best way to address these challenges.

-• Keep your microphone muted unless you're talking.
-Muting reduces echoes and background noise in your space from interfering with the class.
+• Please keep your microphone muted unless you are talking.
+Muting reduces echoes and prevents background noise in your space from interfering with the class.

-• If you share your video, make sure there is nothing behind you that will be distracting or revealing for others to see.
-You can also enable a blurred background in Zoom (which blurs your background on supported devices) or use a Zoom virtual background by clicking the up arrow next to the video icon.
+• If you share your webcam video, make sure there is nothing behind you that will be distracting or revealing for others to see.
+If your instructor allows it, you can also enable a blurred background in Zoom (which blurs your background on supported devices) or use a Zoom virtual background by clicking the up arrow next to the video icon.

-• If you experience technical delays or glitches, you can try turning off your video.
+• If you are experiencing technical delays or glitches, you can try turning off your webcam video.
 Video uses a lot of bandwidth, and sometimes turning it off can improve your connection.

 Instructors can temporarily make you the presenter for a session.
 As a presenter, you can share your screen.

-1. In the active Zoom session, you can choose to share your entire screen, a specific application, a whiteboard, a video from your device, or just your computer audio by clicking the Share Screen icon.
-If you do not see this option, you may need to click More first.
+1. In the active Zoom session, you can choose to share your entire screen, a specific application, a whiteboard, a video from your device, or just your computer audio by clicking Share.
+If you do not see this option, you may need to click More first, then select Share.

-• If you are sharing a video, make sure to click the Optimize for video clip and Share sound checkboxes at the bottom of the screen-sharing pop-up.
-These options will share your screen at a better resolution and enable participants to hear your computer audio.
+• If you are sharing a video, make sure to check both the Optimize for video clip and Share sound boxes.
+These options will share your screen at a better resolution and enable participants to hear your video's audio.

 2. Click Share.

-3. Pause sharing at any time by clicking Pause Share at the top of the screen.
+3. Pause sharing at any time by clicking Pause in the floating toolbar.
+You can continue sharing by clicking Resume.

-4. When you are done, click Stop Share at the top of the screen.
+4. When you are done, click Stop share.

 Tips